 Many cities offer tax incentives for businesses located in certain areas that help create jobs through their own initiatives.
-Though tax incentives don’t supply funds directly, they do allow you to take home much more income, which you can then put towards growth.
+Though tax incentives don’t supply funds directly, they allow you to take home much more income, which you can then put towards growth.

 Technology Business Grant Program

 This Cleveland-based grant is available for tech businesses that create at least five jobs within the area.
 The funds cover 0.5% of the new employees’ payroll for up to five years.

 Ben Franklin Innovation Partnership

 Though this is technically a statewide program, it’s featured in the local category because it offers smaller loans to numerous science and technology businesses located in different Pennsylvania regions.
 Most recipients wish to qualify for the aforementioned SBIR and STTR federal grants but cannot afford the required research expenses.